 Certificated Flight Instructor (CFI) Course

 The initial CFI course includes at least 150 hours of one-on-one ground school and at least 40-50 flight hours.
 Approximately 80 hours of preflight and post flight ground briefing is needed.
-Some of the training is conducted in the Cessna 172SP G1000 with the glass cockpit, the Piper Arrow II and our simulator.
-If a student takes 2 -3 lessons per week, it takes about a year to complete this course.
+The flight training is conducted in our Piper Archer LX with the G1000 NXi glass cockpit and our simulator.
+If a student takes 3-4 lessons per week, it takes about a year to complete this course.

 Certificated Flight Instructor – Instrument (CFII) Course

 The Instrument Flight Instructor course (usually added after obtaining the initial CFI) includes typically 60-80 hours of ground school and practice ground presentations by the student.
 Usually 50 – 60 hours of flight instruction and practice flight teaching by the student are needed.
 Additionally, approximately 70 hours of pre and post flight briefing time is usually needed.
-The flight training is conducted in the analog panel Cessna 172SP, G1000 glass cockpit Cessna 172SP and the simulator.
+The flight training is conducted in our Piper Archer LX with the G1000 NXi glass cockpit and the simulator is used for both analog and glass cockpit instruction.
 If a student takes 2-3 lessons per week, it usually takes approximately 9-10 months to complete this course.

 Certificated Flight Instructor – Multiengine (CFIME) Course

+Currently, American Air does not have a multiengine aircraft, so students in this course would have to provide their own aircraft.
 The Multiengine Flight Instructor course (usually added after obtaining the initial CFI and CFII) includes 30-40 hours of ground school and student ground teaching practice and 30-40 hours of flight training and student flight instructing practice.
 Additionally, approximately 50 hours of pre and post flight briefing time is usually needed.
-The flight training is conducted in the Piper Seminole and the simulator.
-Also, a few hours of flight instruction is given in the Cessna 172 G1000 if the student has no glass cockpit experience.
+The flight training is conducted in an airplane provided by the student and in our simulator.
+Also, a few hours of flight instruction is given in the Piper Archer LX with G1000 NXi if the student has no glass cockpit experience.
 If a student takes 2-3 lessons per week, it usually takes about 4-5 months to complete this course.